-In addition to completing all standard ACGME clinical training requirements, our program also offers a fieldwork component to help broaden resident perspectives on the social, structural, and historical determinants of mental health.
-Once per quarter, residents are excused from didactics and instead participate in a field trip and reflection session led by our community partners.
-Through selected readings, films, field trips and reflection sessions, these sessions allow residents to dive deeply into key issues in mental health equity.
+Our Public and Community psychiatry track includes a fieldwork component to help broaden resident perspectives on social, structural, and historical determinants of mental health.
+Once per quarter, residents are excused from didactics to participate in a field trip and reflection session led by our community partners.
+These sessions allow residents to dive deeply into key issues in mental health equity.
 Some of the specific topics addressed through this program include

 - Cultural psychiatry and population sciences

-- Understanding inequities in systems, structures and mental health policy
+- Inequities in systems, structures, and mental health policy

 - Leadership development and advocacy

 Public psychiatry track residents spend more clinical time working in underserved communities, in exchange for spending less clinical time at Stanford, Kaiser, and/or the VA.
 Currently, we offer the following clinical rotations designed for each year of residency.

 Integrated behavioral health and crisis residential in Santa Cruz County